vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 ### Realize the promise of blockchain without exposing your data (or your partners’ data) using Vendia Share

 With a full appreciation for the need to know and the need to share, consider moving data you already share with partners, even if it's sensitive, to a private permissioned blockchain like Vendia Share.
 With protections in place to retain confidentiality, integrity, and availability, your company can ensure that the data you and your partners rely on is complete, correct, current, compliant, and auditable.
-WIth both, you can realize the promise of blockchain without exposing your data or your partners to data breaches and other potential pitfalls.
+With both, you can realize the promise of blockchain without exposing your data or your partners to data breaches and other potential pitfalls.

 **To learn more, check out Vendia's open-source GitHub [examples repository](https://github.com/vendia/examples) or set up time with us to explore a targeted [proof of concept](https://www.vendia.com/poc) to see the Vendia Share platform in action.**